-For example, if we now consider a pipe.
-So, this is a pipe which is sown shown in section this is the material this is hollow it is rotating and due to the rotation this cutter I mean due to the rotation cutting is taking place and this is the cutter.
-As the cutter is moving forwards this way and say it its cutting edge is so large that there it totally encompasses the depth of cut.
-So, this material will be coming out straight and there is no contribution of the auxiliary cutting edge hence we say that effect of auxiliary cutting edge is completely absent here.
-So, pipe cutting and also we will notice here phi is equal to 90.
-So, lambda is 0, phi is equal to 90 and there is no contribution from the auxiliary cutting edge.
+For example, if we now consider a pipe, so this is a pipe which is shown in section, this is the material, this is hollow, it is rotating and due to the rotation this cutter I mean due to the rotation cutting is taking place and this is the cutter.
+As the cutter is moving forwards this way and say its cutting edge is so large that there it totally encompasses the depth of cut.
+So, this material will be coming out straight and there is no contribution of the auxiliary cutting edge.

+Hence we say that effect of auxiliary cutting edge is completely absent here.
+So, pipe cutting and also we will notice here φ =90°.
+So, λ is 0°, φ =90° and there is no contribution from the auxiliary cutting edge.
 So, this sets the stage for the consideration of pure orthogonal cutting.

-There can be other situations also you know one is as we have defined second is this one our tool might also be poised to cut straight radially inside.
-We are cutting a sort of group say and not just like this, this is the cutting edge I mean tool and this is the reduction in radius that we are cutting on a job say this is the job held on the chuck and rotating and this is the way in which I am moving forward.
-So, if this is the feed direction, this is the cutting edge and therefore, the chips are flowing 90 degrees to the cutting edge because lambda is also 0.
+There can be other situations also one is as we have defined, second is this one, our tool might also be poised to cut straight radially inside.

+We are cutting a sort of group say not just like this, this is the cutting edge I mean tool and this is the reduction in radius that we are cutting on a job, say this is the job held on the chuck and rotating and this is the way in which I am moving forward.
+So, if this is the feed direction, this is the cutting edge and therefore the chips are flowing 90° to the cutting edge because lambda is also 0.
 So, radially reducing the diameter or longitudinally cutting a pipe pure orthogonal cutting.

-So, next, when the chip is coming down the orthogonal plane and there is no angle on this side which means sorry when there is no angle on this side this is orthogonal rake angle if this is 0.
-So that means, sideways there is no till in that case the pull forces of this body coming down the inclined plane is only defined by the normal reaction and the frictional force and therefore, it will be contained in this plane perpendicular to this particular plane.
-So, this is the cutting edge, this is our chip, this is the orthogonal plane this one is the orthogonal plane orthogonal rake is 0; sorry I made a mistake.
+So, next when the chip is coming down the orthogonal plane and when there is no angle on this side this is orthogonal rake angle, if this is 0.
+So, that means sideways there is no tilt, in that case the pull forces of this body coming down the inclined plane is only defined by the normal reaction and the frictional force.

-See cutting edge is not supposed to have any inclination, so this is 0 and in that case this is orthogonal plane the chip will be totally you know forces on the chip will be totally confined to the orthogonal plane.
-Frictional force which the chip applies on the rake surface, and normal force which is existing as normal reaction between the chip and the rake surface, so this is normal force and they are totally on the orthogonal plane.
+And therefore it will be contained in this plane perpendicular to this particular plane.
+So this is the cutting edge, this is our chip, this one is the orthogonal plane, orthogonal rake is 0, see cutting edge is not supposed to have any inclination.
+So, this is 0 and in that case this is orthogonal plane the chip will be totally forces on the chip will be totally confined to the orthogonal plane.

+Frictional force which the; chip applies on the rake surface and normal force which is existing as normal reaction between the chip and the rake surface.
+So, this is normal force and they are totally on the orthogonal plane.

 So, having agreed about that let us come to the different relationships which now exist for the resultant forces on the cutting tool.
 What do we mean by the resultant forces on the cutting tool?
 On the cutting tool the forces which are being applied by the chip they are normal force and frictional force.
-I mean we can break them up into such components.
-There is a single resultant force what we know about that force is that it is on the orthogonal plane.
+I mean we can break them up into such components; there is a single resultant force what we know about that force is that it is on the orthogonal plane.